Who’s hiring right now? Try these 10 startups, the fastest growing on LinkedIn

 - Loom‘s video messaging service also nabbed a funding round during the pandemic to the tune of $29 million.

-- Verkada‘s security hardware pivoted from retail to healthcare facilities just in time.
+- Verkada‘s security software solution pivoted from retail to healthcare facilities just in time.

 Among the more notable trends, LinkedIn’s analysis showed the top three companies—as well as many others on the list—are all about putting control in the hands of consumers, from getting a home loan to investing and eating.
 Digital pharmacies like Capsule and Alto Pharmacy also made the list, along with Carbon Health and Curative for pandemic-driven health care needs.